Struggling to get interviews?

 How far back should volunteer experience on a resume go?

-If your volunteer experience is one of your key selling points, include it on your resume even if it has been several years since you held the position.
-If it’s less relevant to the position, you can choose either to not include it or only include positions from the past five years.
+If your volunteer experience is one of your top examples of relevant experience, include it on your resume even if it’s been 10+ years since you held the position.
+If your volunteer experience isn’t relevant to the position, you shouldn’t include it.